 Thoughts Around the Lord's Table

-♦ How about Isaiah 53?
-Sometimes called the “suffering servant” prophecy, this chapter looks forward to the Messiah’s meekness and his mistreatment on our behalf.
+♦ Isaiah 53, sometimes called the “suffering servant” prophecy, looks forward to the Messiah’s meekness and his mistreatment on our behalf.
 “Surely our griefs He Himself bore, and our sorrows He carried” (v.
 4).

-♦ Or what about Psalm 22?
+♦ Psalm 22.
 From this passage comes Jesus’ anguished cry on the cross, “My God, My God, why have You forsaken me?” (v.
 1).
 The chapter prophetically describes the abuse and suffering of our Savior.

-♦ Have you thought about Genesis 3?
-In what is considered the very first prophecy pointing to Christ, God said to the serpent (i.e., Satan) that there would be enmity between his offspring and Eve’s: “He [Christ] shall bruise you [Satan] on the head, and you shall bruise him on the heel” (v.
+♦ Genesis 3 contains the very first prophecy pointing to Christ.
+God said to the serpent (i.e., Satan) that there would be enmity between his offspring and Eve’s: “He [Christ] shall bruise you [Satan] on the head, and you shall bruise him on the heel” (v.
 15).
 Jesus’ agony and death on the cross secured the total defeat of Satan.

-♦ Then there’s Philippians 2, which portrays both Jesus’ humiliation on earth and his glorification in heaven.
+♦ Philippians 2 highlights Jesus’ humiliation on earth and his glorification in heaven.
 “He humbled Himself by becoming obedient to the point of death, even death on a cross.
 Therefore also God highly exalted Him, and bestowed on Him the name which is above every name” (vv.
 8-9).

-♦ Why not Romans 5?
-There Paul describes how Christ willingly died in our place so that we could be justified.
+♦ Romans 5 describes how Christ willingly died in our place so that we could be justified.
 “But God demonstrates His own love toward us, in that while we were yet sinners, Christ died for us” (v.
 8).

-♦ We might read from 1 Corinthians 5, which depicts Christ as our Passover lamb (vv.7-8).
+♦ 1 Corinthians 5 depicts Christ as our Passover lamb (vv.
+7-8).
 We might also consider the meaning of the Passover feast (Exodus 12) and its foreshadowing of Christ’s redemptive work.

-♦ Consider also 2 Corinthians 5, where Paul stresses the sufficiency of Christ’s death for all, showing that “in Christ God was reconciling the world to Himself, not counting their trespasses against them” (vv.
+♦ 2 Corinthians 5 stresses the sufficiency of Christ’s death for all, showing that “in Christ God was reconciling the world to Himself, not counting their trespasses against them” (vv.
 14-21).

-♦ There’s also Hebrews 9, which contrasts the priestly sacrifices under the Mosaic Law with the superior sacrifice of Jesus, the perfect High Priest. “…and not through the blood of goats and calves, but through His own blood, He entered the holy place once for all, having obtained eternal redemption” (v.
+♦ Hebrews 9 contrasts the priestly sacrifices under the Mosaic Law with the superior sacrifice of Jesus, the perfect High Priest. “…and not through the blood of goats and calves, but through His own blood, He entered the holy place once for all, having obtained eternal redemption” (v.
 12).

-These and many other passages turn our thoughts to Jesus’ death for us.
+There are many, many more passages that can turn our thoughts to Jesus’ death for us.
 By reflecting on them before the Lord’s Supper, we’ll be impressed with how that great sacrifice is highlighted from one end of the Bible to the other.
 We’ll gain a new appreciation for those individual passages, and for the unified theme of Scripture as a whole.
-Our minds and hearts will be stirred, and this important part of our worship certainly will not be dull.
+Our minds and hearts will be stirred.
 Most of all, we’ll be reminded of what a measureless gift God has given us.